cs50nestm/web/virus/README.md

 You can start by copying one of the folders you've used before for a prior p5 project, or download the starter folder as outlined here.

 1. Execute `cd` to ensure that you’re in ~/ (i.e., your home directory, aka ~).
-2. Execute `wget https://github.com/cs50nestm/web/raw/master/brick_breaker/p5_folder.zip` to download a (compressed) ZIP file with the p5 starter files.
+2. Execute `wget https://github.com/cs50nestm/web/raw/master/virus/virus.zip` to download a (compressed) ZIP file with the p5 starter files.
-1. Execute `unzip p5_folder.zip` to uncompress that file.
+1. Execute `unzip virus.zip` to uncompress that file.
 1. Execute ls.
-You should see a directory called `p5_folder`, which was inside of that ZIP file.
+You should see a directory called `virus`, which was inside of that ZIP file.
-1. Rename this folder to `brick_breaker`.
-1. Execute `cd brick_breaker` to change into that directory.
+1. Execute `cd virus` to change into that directory.
 1. Execute ls.
 You should see the p5 starter code, including index.html, style.css and sketch.js
-1. Feel free to use this p5 starter code for other p5 projects.
-If you leave the `p5_folder.zip` in your directory, you can unzip it again in the future to start another project.
+1. Later on we will add `chart.js` to complete the program.

 ## Next Step

-If you didn't join the live classes where we developed brick breaker together, watch the videos on the Google Classroom site.
+If you didn't join the live classes where we developed this Virus Simulator together, watch the videos on the Google Classroom site.

+When you get to the last video, download the `chart.js` program to integrate into the web page.

 ## Specification

-1. Create the game, as per the videos, and add one personal feature, to make it your own.
+1. Create the program, as per the videos, and add one personal feature, to make it your own.
+You might, for instance, create a small website about the corona virus and create a link to this simulation.

 ## Rubric

 1. **90%** Submit as shown in the class videos
 1. **100%** Add one personal touch

 ## How to Submit

-submit50 cs50nestm/checks/2019/brick_breaker
+submit50 cs50nestm/checks/2019/virus